Current Projects

 As an NSF RaMP Trainee, I examined species delimitation in the Sarracenia rubra species complex, a taxonomically unresolved group of North American pitcher plants.
 This group includes three federally-listed Endangered taxa and two subspecies petitioned for listing under the Endangered Species Act.
 I am isolating DNA from plants in ABG’s conservation safeguarding collection and local herbaria, then using whole genome sequencing to study phylogenomic relationships in this species complex.

 In addition to my phylogenomic work, I used ecological niche models to assess patterns of niche overlap and climate vulnerability in two imperiled, narrowly-sympatric montane Sarracenia.
+This work was recently published in the American Journal of Botany.

 Natural History and Conservation of American Starvine (Schisandra glabra)